milanjanosov/janosov.com/content/blog/qubit.md

 ---
 title: "Mapping Qubit"
-date: 2021-01-05T00:00:00
+date: 2020-28-15T00:00:00
 coverImg: qubit.png
 ---

-Here I happened to map the network of topics on the Hungarian science populizer portal Qubit.
+Here I happened to visualy map the network of topics on the Hungarian science populizer portal Qubit by first extracting the keywords from all their 2020 articles, and then organizing them into a textual network based on the keywords co-occurrence.

 <!--more-->